New Page 1

 Extension of activity.

-Encourage small world imaginative play - collect sticks & pine cones to represent furniture etc. Decorate - gardens etc.
+Encourage small world imaginative play - collect sticks and pine cones to represent furniture etc. Decorate - gardens etc.

 Supervision of scissors.